ghostfreeman/volcanolairwebsigh/content/policy/community-code-of-conduct.md

 ## Age Restrictions

-Due to safety regulations, and the maturity and graphicness of content produced by the company, we do not allow any user under the age of 17 to be active on the Discord.
-Anyone under the age of 17 will be barred from accessing the Discord.
+Due to safety regulations, and the maturity and graphicness of content produced by the company, we do not allow any user under the age of 17 to be active on either the Forums or Discord.
+Anyone under the age of 17 will be barred from accessing either.

 ## User Generated Content

 We welcome the community to create fan content based on our works in the manner they feel it would best express themselves.
-There are expectations that in order for our Discord to remain a safe and visible space for all parties.
+There are expectations that in order for our Forums or Discord to remain a safe and visible space for all parties.

 Therefore, user generated content that is clearly explicit in either a graphic, violent, or sexual nature, or otherwise in a manner that would make it inappropriate for public spaces (a.k.a.
-“Not Safe For Work,” **NSFW**) is not permitted on the Discord.
+“Not Safe For Work,” **NSFW**) is not permitted on the Forums or Discord.
 The moderation team have sole judgement to rule if this content is allowed or not.

 **The Bottom Line**: We welcome user generated content, but we do not welcome NSFW content.
 [Go be horny somewhere else](https://www.youtube.com/watch?v=oO-gc3Lh-oI).